Updated October 2023

 Do enrollees have to return to the marketplace during open enrollment?

-For most enrollees in states using HealthCare.gov, there is a process to auto-renew their eligibility for advance premium tax credits (APTC) and auto-enroll them in a health plan if they don’t return to the marketplace during open enrollment to update their financial information and pick a health plan.
+For most enrollees in states using HealthCare.gov, there is a process to automatically redetermine their eligibility for advance premium tax credits (APTC) and re-enroll them in a health plan if they don’t return to the marketplace during open enrollment to update their financial information and pick a health plan.

-Even though this process is available, it is highly recommended that all enrollees return to the marketplace to update their eligibility and plan selection.
+Even though this process is available, it is highly recommended that all enrollees return to the marketplace to update their household and income information and actively select a plan.
 Plans and prices change every year, plus it’s important for people to update the marketplace about their income and household circumstances so that they get the right amount of financial help.
-By updating their information, they can better choose the plan that works best for their budget and health care needs.
+By updating their information, they can get the most accurate picture of the financial help they qualify for so that they can choose a plan that works for their budget and health care needs

 What happens if enrollees do not return to the marketplace to update their eligibility information and select a health plan?